-The main results of present consideration are the characterizations of all extremal matrices of big deficiencies and extremal matrices with two-value optimal hyperplane covers.
-In particular, all main conjectures from Section 3 are confirmed for such classes of extremal matrices.
+The main results of the present consideration are characterizations of all extremal matrices of big deficiencies and extremal matrices with two-value optimal hyperplane covers.
+In particular, all main conjectures from Section 3 are confirmed for such classes of matrices.